 - Cannot be patched

-- Lack authentication or encryption
+- Lack of authentication or encryption

 - Require compensating controls that rarely scale